gcbel/cu-day-planner/README.md

 ## Usage

 Webpage can be viewed in any browser.
-The first page allows users to input a username, blog title, and content for their blog.
-Content will be stored locally.
-If data is incorrectly input, the user will be prompted to complete their information.
+The page allows users to input a title, due date, and description for each post.
+Tasks can be dragged between page divisions, allowing users to track progress on each task.
+Tasks can also be deleted.

-Upon submitting a post, the webpage takes the user to their posts, which are retrieved from local storage.
-The "Go Back" button allows the user to navigate back to the main page.

-The webpage features a light/dark toggle button, which changes the color scheme of the page.
-The default light/dark mode is selected based on the user's default browser preferences.
+When due dates approach, the task card changes color from white to yellow, and past due cards turn red.

 ## Credits

 Starter code provided by Columbia University Bootcamp: https://github.com/coding-boot-camp/musical-happiness <br/>
-Modal functionality on lines 31 - 60 of index.hmtl adapted from Bootstrap Documentation: https://getbootstrap.com/docs/4.0/components/modal/
+Modal functionality on lines 32 - 64 of index.hmtl adapted from Bootstrap Documentation: https://getbootstrap.com/docs/4.0/components/modal/

 ## License